 Introduction to Lower Burrell, Pennsylvania

 Lower Burrell, Pennsylvania, in Westmoreland county, is 14 miles NE of Pittsburgh, Pennsylvania.
-The city, which is located in the Pittsburgh metropolitan area, has a population of 12,608.
+The city is located in the Pittsburgh metropolitan area.

 Lower Burrell History